 - Apple’s OS X is best run on a Macintosh.
 So I bought an older G4 system to play with.
 (I’m using it now to type this out on!)
 I’m getting ready to buy a Mac Pro Desktop, as soon as I can settle on which one I want.

 - OS X compatible software works best when a legal version is purchased from an authorized retailer

 After making such a conclusion, I recommend GENUINE Apple Macintosh computers for use in any computing environment.

 - If you are a *NIX user, and do most of your work/management in the terminal/command line, OS X is perfect for you.

-- If you are a gamer, the Macintosh has better graphics and performance than any Micro$lop Windoz PC on the market.
+- If you are a gamer, the Macintosh has better graphics than any PC on the market.
 If you are conserned about your PC games, don’t be!
-If you can’t get it in a Mac version, you can continue your play, running Windoz in a VM, thanks to Oracle VM VirtualBox
+If you can’t get it in a Mac version, you can continue to play it in Windows via VMWARE Fusion 2 or Parallels.

-Macs are far better suited for using multiple OS platforms.
-So why not buy GENUINE Apple Hardware/Software?
+A Macintosh is better suited than a PC, for using multiple OS platforms.
+So why not use a GENUINE Apple Macintosh?